Research Inclusion

 Why is EDI important in research?

-All members of our core CRF team complete NIHR INCLUDE Training.
+All members of our core CRF team have complete NIHR INCLUDE training.